The Still - Waterloo Street, Glasgow

 Distillers House was built in 1890 for Wright & Greig, whisky bottlers and blenders as their HQ and blending warehouse.
-Characters from Walter Scott’s ‘Lady of the Lake’ adorn the rich red stonework – such as Roderick Dhu, which Wright & Greig named their popular blend.
+Characters from Walter Scott’s ‘Lady of the Lake’ adorn the rich red stonework – such as Roderick Dhu, which Wright & Greig named their most popular blend.

 Designed by Bennetts Associates, The Still will regenerate and enhance this key city block on the edge of Glasgow’s Central Conservation Area – preserving, enhancing and incorporating the Distillers House façade.

-A steel framed gridded curtain wall structure will soar 14 storeys, providing 100,000 sqft of open plan Grade A space – where innovative new ways of working will harness all the elements of today’s rapidly changing technological and cultural environment.
+A steel framed gridded curtain wall structure will soar 14 storeys, providing 100,000 sqft of open plan Grade A space – where innovative new ways of working can harness all the elements of today’s rapidly changing technological and cultural environment.

 The Still won’t have the usual suspended ceilings, instead services will be on view – making full use of the additional height to give as sense of light and airiness and offering stunning city views.